 As a speech-language pathology (SLP) student, you'll take the inside track to a rewarding career.
 Through an in-depth, sequential curriculum, you'll experience dynamic teaching and hands-on, clinical learning.
 Throughout the program, you'll have the opportunity to apply your knowledge and skills in a variety of settings, from local service projects to pro bono work in our Speech-Language Pathology Clinic and Chester Community Clinic.

-The master of science (MS) education program in speech-language pathology at Widener University is an Applicant for Candidacy Accreditation by the Council on Academic Accreditation in Audiology and Speech-Language Pathology of the American Speech-Language-Hearing Association (2200 Research Boulevard, #310, Rockville, Md., 20850.
-Phone: 800-498-2071 or 301-296-5700.
+The master of science (MS) education program in speech-language pathology at Widener University is a Candidate for Accreditation by the Council on Academic Accreditation in Audiology and Speech-Language Pathology (CAA) of the American Speech-Language-Hearing Association, 2200 Research Boulevard, #310, Rockville, MD 20850, 800-498-2071 or 301-296-5700.
 Candidacy is a “preaccreditation” status with the CAA, awarded to developing or emerging programs for a maximum period of 5 years.

 The mission of the speech-language pathology program at Widener University is to prepare clinically competent, ethical, community-focused, and culturally respectful speech-language pathologists, committed to preventing, diagnosing, and treating communication and swallowing disorders across the lifespan.